Pramilachaudhary/Project2_linear_regression/Proposal.md

 **What characteristics/features do you expect to work with?**

-Features that are included in this analysis would be: movie titile, distributor, opening,release date, MPAA,
+Features that are included in this analysis would be: movie titile, distributor, opening,release date, MPAA, running time, genres, in release, widest release, domestic gross, production budgets, lead Actors, Directors,Screen writer, story by, producer.

 **If modeling, what will you predict as your target?**
 To predict total domestic profit percentage for a movie